Rice, pulao, and biryani refer to distinct types of Indian rice dishes.

 The second thing is to remember that rice is at its best when it has been washed and allowed to soak.

-Simple rice dishes are best with non-vegetarian main dishes.
-Absorption method is the best and most common approach.
-Boiling is rare, except in certain circumstances, and steaming produces a quite different result.
+The article on basmati rice discusses approaches to cook rice.
+The absorption method is the best and most common approach.
+Boiling is rare, except in certain circumstances and steaming produces a quite different result.

-The main biryani styles are the fiery South Indian or Andhra style, the exquisite Royal Awadhi or Lucknavi style, and the delicate Punjabi style.
+The main biryani styles are the fiery South Indian or Andhra style, the exquisite Royal Awadhi or Lucknavi style and the delicate Punjabi style.

 Do not be overwhelmed when you see a biryani recipe.
 It isn’t too hard to prepare if you take time and don’t rush it.